amEmuy/miniflux-flat-theme/README.md

 ## How to use?

-  Just copy the content from `theme.css` and paste into miniflux 's settings, then enjoy yourself!
+  Just copy the content from `theme.css` and paste into your Miniflux 's settings, then enjoy yourself!